mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 It's ok if you optimize for yourself.

 -   Hate Slack?
 Push the company to mailing lists and Github.
 -   Hate regularly scheduled meetings?
-Push for asynchronous communication and ad-hoc meetings?
+Push for asynchronous communication and ad-hoc meetings.
 -   Want to take some time off?
 Define a vacation policy that suits your needs.
+-   Want to go to the beach?
+Schedule the next offsite near the water.

 You're being selfish and that's ok.
 It's also probably what's best for the company.